 This type of paint paper keeps moisture from seeping through, and it stands up much better than construction paper to the heaps of paint little kids tend to use on their projects.

 I use this to cover our tables before we do projects and also as a project itself—cover the paper and do a big collaborative coloring design together!
+(Or put stickers, glitter glue, or use washable markers or pencils on it.)

 It doesn’t matter what kind of playdough you use (though we just go with the classic since we replace ours regularly as the kids mix the colors…), but having this sort of clay to shape and pretend with is so great for open-ended playtime.
+And it’s one of our constant favorite kids art supplies.

 Tuck in the ends when using pipe cleaners with toddlers under 3 so the sharper ends are safe, then see what you can create.
 Make letters and jewelry.
 Let the kids string O cereal onto one.
 Bend around your finger to make a curl.
 The options are endless!